Skip to content

 Defining a plugin

-To define a plugin, you can use the definePlugin helper to get auto-completion and type checking.
-The plugin is an object with a name and a setup function.
+To define a plugin, use the definePlugin helper for autocomplete and type checking.
+A plugin is an object with a name and a setup function.

 ts